PersonMeetup/personmeetup-web/src/blog/hello-world.md

 ---
-title: Hello, World!
+title: "Hello, World!"
-description: We all need to start from somewhere...
+description: "We all need to start from somewhere..."
 tags:
-  - Perspective
+  - "Perspective"
-layout: layouts/post.njk
 ---
 Hey there!
 My name's Leslie Swan, and this is the first blog post to my website.
 Being honest, it feels kinda weird to introduce myself by my real name since I often go by Person Meetup online; Even this website is named that!
 I guess I want to get in front of the name before anything happens, making sure it's clear that Person and I are the same person.